 The Greatest Gift: A Christmas Tale by Philip Van Doren Stern (1943)

 You may not have heard of The Greatest Gift by Philip Van Doren Stern, but you know the story if you have ever seen the classic Christmas movie by Frank Capra, It’s a Wonderful Life.
 The Greatest Gift is the short story that the movie is based on.
 Stern says that the story came to him in a dream.
-When he first wrote the story, he couldn’t find a publisher who would take it.
+When he first wrote the story, he couldn’t find a publisher to take it.
 He took matters into his own hands when he decided to make it his Christmas card in 1943.
-The Greatest Gift tells the story of George Pratt who is considering taking his own life when he gets to find out what the world would have been like with him in it.
+The Greatest Gift tells the story of George Pratt, who is considering taking his own life when he gets to find out what the world would have been like with him in it.
 I find this to be such a reflective story.

 miracle on 34th street